diffix/reference/docs/attacks.md

 The [multiple-aid](multiple-aid.md) document describes this design in details, but to explain why the design is the way it is, let's consider two other ways in which AID sets could be joined, and how these make a "wide then narrow" attack possible.

 Alternative handling of AID:
-1. AID sets become the UNION of their constituent parts
+1. AID sets are merged
 2. AID sets are column value properties and do not mix

 In both of the attack sketches below we will be operating on the following example `patients` table: